Brisbane (Year 1)

 This term, Brisbane Class will cover the following:

-• Princess and the Pea (3 weeks): Read and learn the story, creating a story map and learning some actions to help us.
-We will then innovate the story, creating a version of our own using some new vocabulary, adjectives and focusing on getting the punctuation just right.
+• Fairy Tales Three Little Pigs Gingerbread Man, Goldilocks (3 weeks): Read and learn the stories, creating story maps and learning some actions to help us.
+We will then innovate the stories, creating a version of our own using some new vocabulary, adjectives and focusing on getting the punctuation just right

 Phonics

-In Year One, Phonics is taught on a daily basis from Monday to Friday.
-We will be recapping phase four and five sounds, moving on to alternative pronunciations of other sounds.
+In Year One, Phonics is taught on a daily basis from Monday to Thursday.
+We will be focusing on phase 4 and 5 sounds and recapping those from last year.
 We will also learn tricky words (words that can't be worked out using phonics) associated with these phases and ensure we use them correctly in our writing.

 Children will be bringing home spellings to learn this term, we will also be working on them in class too.

-We will continue to use the following vocabulary regularly in our Phonics sessions:
+We will use the following vocabulary regularly in our Phonics sessions:

 Phoneme – a sound in a word